lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 # Follow up questions
-- How to find top suggestion
+How to find top suggestions?
-- Case sensitive
+How to deal case sensitivity?
-- Handle different language
+How to deal with different languages?